RashadArbab/Algorithm/README.md

 -TreeMaps take the mimimum amount of memory and are fast enough for most use cases and run on about O(log(n) time

--ArrayLists are versatile and are good for storing small amounts of data because they are slow and take O(n^2) time;
+-ArrayLists are versatile and are good for storing small amounts of data because they are slow and take O(n^2) time